phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 That also mean that any allocation you perform via ZendMM is reflected in the ``memory_get_usage()`` call from PHP userland.

-As an extension developper, this is a good thing, because it helps mastering the PHP process' heap size.
+As an extension developer, this is a good thing, because it helps mastering the PHP process' heap size.

 If a memory limit error is launched, the engine will bail out from the current code position to a catch block, and will terminate smoothly.
 But there is no chance it goes back to the location in your code where the limit blew up.